 "Matthew receives an art scholarship.
 Meanwhile, Chocky contacts other children from around the world who she wants to build some equipment that can harness cosmic energy.
 Albertine is joined by Mike and Su Lin who help her with her research, but she is later joined by the mysterious Paul."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "Armada."
-This (technically) served as the program's twenty-seventh episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Armada."
+Officially, this (technically) served as the program's twenty-seventh episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "Lazarus Slade develops a new engine for the Queen.
 She assembles an armada to attack the Earth.
 While Niko and Goose try to find any possible weakness in the ships, B.E.T.A. braces for an attack against overwhelming odds."